Who is Li Ziqi?

-Her parents divorced shortly after Ziqi was born.
-She ended up living with her dad and stepmom.
+Her parents divorced shortly after Ziqi was born, and she ended up living with her dad and stepmom.
 When she was around 4 years old, her dad passed away.
 According to her recollection, she was mistreated by her step mother.

-At age 6, Ziqi moved back to live with her grandparents.
+At the age of six, Ziqi moved back to Sichuan to live with her grandparents.
 This may have been the happiest time of her childhood.
 Poor, but happy.

 Her grandpa was a farmer but also worked as a chef.
 Whenever there was a wedding or a funeral in the village, Ziqi’s grandpa was in charge of cooking for the guests.
 Ziqi had to help out, and it was during this time she learned most of her cooking skills.

 However, happy days didn’t last long.

 Her grandpa also died, when she was in fifth grade.

 Inevitably, she dropped out of school at 14.